wasp-lang/wasp/examples/waspleau/README.md

 Ref: https://help.heroku.com/DR0TTWWD/seeing-fatal-no-pg_hba-conf-entry-errors-in-postgres

+Even if you force SSL, it will still fail as Heroku uses a self-signed certificate.
 The solution is to set a `PG_BOSS_NEW_OPTIONS` environment variable to something like this:

 ```
 {"connectionString":"<your-heroku-DATABASE_URL>","ssl":{"rejectUnauthorized":false}}